 - Poor Grades

 The Citadel Counseling Center provides an atmosphere where personal concerns of any type can be examined and discussed freely and confidentially.
 Such an environment increases the likelihood that problems and conflicts will be resolved.

 Making decisions about a major and/or career requires that students understand themselves.
 Counselors can help with that decision-making process.
 Through our office, students can meet with a counselor to better understand their interests, skills, and abilities.
-Students are also encouraged to visit The Citadel Career Services Office at 573 Huger Street for comprehensive career/employment planning and preparation assistance; guidance on academic portfolio and resume construction and use; on-campus interviewing and career fair schedules; development of interviewing skills and employment search strategies; occupation, firm and industry research; graduate program research; and assistance in using The Citadel Career Volunteer mentors.
-The Citadel Career Services Office may be contacted at 843-953-1617.
+Students are also encouraged to visit The Citadel Career Center at 573 Huger Street for comprehensive career/employment planning and preparation assistance; guidance on academic portfolio and resume construction and use; on-campus interviewing and career fair schedules; development of interviewing skills and employment search strategies; occupation, firm and industry research; graduate program research; and assistance in using The Citadel Career Volunteer mentors.
+The Citadel Career Center may be contacted at 843-953-1617.